 If you miss an exam due to a medical emergency or power/nework outage, please contact me as soon as it is safe to do so, and we will discuss make-up options (more info below).
 Outside of these conditions (or another form of genuine emergency), no makeup exams will be given.

 But, we're in a pandemic.
 What if you get COVID-19?
 Yes, we are in a pandemic, and that could definitely complicate things.
 If you have a medical emergency, seek appropriate medical help immediately.
-If you have a power outage that Then, as soon as you can, contact me, send me documentation, and we will figure out an adjusted plan for you to complete the course work.
+Then, as soon as you can, contact me, send me documentation, and we will figure out an adjusted plan for you to complete the course work.
 I will use this approach for natural disasters and any other genuine emergencies.

 What if I get COVID-19?
-If I get sick, or test positive for COVID-19, we will revert back to on-line instruction.
+If I get sick, or test positive for COVID-19, we will revert temporarily to on-line instruction.
 If I have a medical emergency and am unable to teach, we will make further adjustments as necessary.
-Prof. Brygg Ulmer, who teaches the other section will be my backup.

 We each need to do our part in keeping each other healthy and safe.
 Do not come to campus with COVID symptoms.
 Please follow the University's physical distancing and sanitation guidelines.